What is Multiple Sclerosis?

 Multiple sclerosis is seldom fatal and life expectancy is shortened by only a few months.
 Concerns about prognosis center primarily on the quality of life and prospects for disability.
 After 15 years, fewer than 20 percent of those with multiple sclerosis are fully debilitated; another 20 percent may require a wheelchair, or use crutches, or a cane to ambulate; but, fully 60 percent are ambulatory without assistance and some will have little affect at all.
 In fact, as many as one-third of all patients with multiple sclerosis go through life without any persistent disability, and suffer only intermittent, transient episodes of symptoms.

-In all, Quantum Power Chairs are designed to give those living with multiple sclerosis optimal medical comfort and maximum independence.
 Please click here for more information on Quantum Power Chair solutions for those living with multiple sclerosis.

 The Bluetooth® word mark and logos are registered trademarks owned by Bluetooth SIG, Inc. and any use of such marks by Quantum Rehab is under license.
 Other trademarks and trade names are those of their respective owners.